Compute

 • Data disk

 You can create multiple data disks for an ECS and enable required functions for each data disk.
-When creating an ECS, you can add up to 23 data disks with customized sizes to it.
-After the ECS is created, you can add up to 23 VBD disks or 59 SCSI disks to it.
+During the creation process, you can add a maximum of 23 data disks for each ECS and customize the disk size as needed.

 Click Show and set the following functions if required: